Validator-Wars-Dapp/Stake-Pool/README.md

 # Stake-Pool

-Stake Pool Dasboard - Preliminary SPL token swap backend interface.
+Stake Pool Dasboard - Preliminary stake pool atatistics and Dapp token resource backend.

 Interface - Will later be merged into the UI repo for Validator wars and integrated into our metaplex flow